The Growth of Alternative Medicine in Australia

 Are complementary and alternative medicine therapies the same?

 Many people take “complementary medicine” and “alternative medicine” to mean the same thing.
-Although they are often grouped together under the umbrella of CAM (complementary and alternative medicine), they’re actually different.
+Although they are often grouped together under the umbrella of CAM (Complementary and Alternative Medicine), they’re actually different.

 Complementary medicine refers to healing practices and products that work in conjunction with traditional medicine.
 For example, a cancer patient receiving chemotherapy may also undergo acupuncture to help manage chemo side effects like nausea and vomiting.